Site Overlay

 Develop self-feeding independence: They help clients learn to use utensils, drink from a cup, and transition between different food consistencies, like moving from purees to solids.

-Manage behavioral challenges: They address issues like food refusal, anxiety around meals, and poor mealtime behaviors by creating a structured and positive eating environment.
+Manage behavioral challenges: They address issues such as food refusal, anxiety around meals, and poor mealtime behaviors by creating a structured, positive eating environment.

-Enhance posture and body control: OTs focus on the overall body control needed for feeding, including postural support, which is crucial for safe and effective swallowing.
+Enhance posture and body control: OTs focus on overall body control for feeding, including postural support, which is crucial for safe, effective swallowing.

 Supporting fine and gross motor skills helps develop the strength and coordination in the hands and arms needed for self-feeding.

-Increase diet variety and intake: They help clients increase the amount of food they eat and expand their diet to include a wider variety of foods.
+Increase diet variety and intake: They help clients increase their food intake and expand their diet to include a wider variety of foods.

-Educate and support families: A key part of their role is working closely with families and caregivers to create consistent feeding plans and strategies that can be used at home.
+Educate and support families: A key part of their role is working closely with families and caregivers to develop consistent feeding plans and strategies for use at home.